hfahrudin/automation-labs/README.md

 ## 📄 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the `LICENSE` file for details.
+All projects are licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the `LICENSE` file for details.